gaurishb15/Hangman/README.md

-# Hangman Game Algorithm - TrexQuant Hiring Challenge
+# Hangman Game Algorithm

-This repository contains the solution to the Hangman game challenge, completed as part of the TrexQuant hiring process for the Global Alpha Researcher role.
+This repository contains the solution to a Hangman game challenge.
 The objective was to design a Hangman-playing algorithm with an accuracy rate exceeding 50%.

 ## Project Overview